 Rainwater (containing carbon dioxide) trickles down through the soil layer to limestone beds.
 It picks up even more carbon dioxide as it works its way through the soil, which is rich in carbon dioxide by means of decaying organic matter.
 By a natural chemical process, the water and carbon dioxide form carbonic acid, which is a weak acid solution.

 As this acidic water passes through hairline fractures and crevices in the ground and comes into contact with soluble minerals, rock, or more commonly, limestone bedrock, it dissolves these materials.
 Wherever the water runs, dissolution takes place, and as time passes, the cracks widen and form paths and eventually, a network forms that then allows even more water in.

-Solution caves eventually become large enough for humans to enter.
-Some of these caves are mammoth in size, with numerous chambers and cave galleries, which offer opportunities for exploration by cavers.
+As can be seen, solution caves eventually become large enough for humans to enter.
+Some of these caves are mammoth in size, with numerous chambers and galleries.

 Mammoth Cave Entrance

 Mammoth Cave in Kentucky is a perfect example of this process.
 It is the longest cave system the world, with approximately 405 miles of surveyed passageways.
 Each year more areas are discovered, so this figure changes.
 The cave system formed in limestone strata capped by a layer of sandstone.
 Mammoth Cave National Park was established to preserve this impressive cave system.

 Caves Used for Shelter, Habitation, and Storage

 Solution caves have been used for centuries by both animals and humans, not only as temporary places to "hole up" but even as places to take up permanent residence.

 A cave offered shelter out of the elements and animals frequented them and still do to take refuge from blazing sun or to escape rain and snow.
 Caves also offered a spot to hide and a place to sleep.